tariqk-analytics/vendor-performance-analysis-sql-python-powerbi/README.md

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- Multiple CSV files located in `/data/` folder (sales, vendors, inventory) in zip format
+- Multiple CSV files located in `/data/` folder (sales, vendors, inventory)
 - Summary table created from ingested data and used for analysis

 ---